14th Horse (Scinde Horse): Post Independence

 During partition the composition of the regiment with two Mohamedan Squadrons was seen as likely to be allotted to Pakistan.
 The Sikhs were worried about the transition but stoic.
 It came as a surprise that the regiment would be retained by India.
 In August 1947 the Pathan Squadron was transferred to Guides Cavalry and their Sikh Squadron replaced it in Scinde Horse.
 The Ranghar squadron in early October 1947 was transferred to the 13th Lancers.
-The new “C” Squadron was to be a Sikh Squadron from Probyn’s Horse, but did not join the regiment as Army Headquarters had decreed that this Squadron was to join Hodson’s Horse instead.
-Instead, the Guide’s Dogra Squadron which had already joined Hodson’s Horse was sent to Scinde Horse.
-By 22 January 1948, the Scinde Horse got composed of two Sikh and one Dogra Squadrons.
+The new “C” Squadron was to be a Sikh Squadron from Probyn's Horse, but did not join the regiment as Army Headquarters had decreed that this Squadron was to join Hodson's Horse instead.
+Instead, the Guide's Dogra Squadron which had already joined Hodson's Horse was sent to Scinde Horse.
+By 22 January 1948, the Scinde Horse was composed of two Sikh and one Dogra Squadrons.
 The last British Commandant of the regiment was Lieutenant Colonel KR Brooke and the first Indian Commandant was Lieutenant Colonel PL Chopra.